metamath/lamp-guide/docs/index.md

 assertion after `ax-3`.
 Let's eliminate this justification:

-> Under step 1 is its justification; click on the
+> Under step 1 is its justification; click
 > on the trash can next to it to delete the justification.
 > Then click on **P** to hide the now-empty justification.